SISTERS OF THE PASSION AND CROSS

 "... get celebrated all the Masses possible in your circumstances not only for the souls departed, but for your own.
 Do this for two motives: first to obtain a good and holy death - it being the invariable opinion of theologians that there is no more efficacious means for attaining so holy a purpose.
 Another motive is that you may yourself issue quickly from Purgatory and fly away into eternal glory, there being no means more adapted for obtaining from God a grace so precious as that of going direct to Heaven, or at least a short detention on the way, than indulgences duly gained, and the Holy Sacrifice."

-We are now blessed with two retired traditional Catholic missionary priests who are able to accept individual Mass requests.
+We are now blessed with additional elderly retired traditional Catholic missionary priests who are able to accept individual Mass requests and Gregorian Mass requests.
 The priests only offer the Holy Mass of Pope St. Pius V (1955 Missal).

 The requested Mass stipend (offering) for an individual Mass request (one name or one intention) is $15.00.
 This is the customary offering (stipend) for a Holy Mass.
 This offering helps with the expense of the wine and candles for the Mass being offered for you or your intention, and also helps with the support of the retired missionary priests who receive no other remuneration.